base-link/base/book/semantics.md

 ## Conclusion

-These are just some of the semantic terms used in Star, which are detailed within the semantics subsections.
+These are just some of the semantic terms used in NoteTree, which are detailed within the semantics subsections.